 Stroke Risk in Young Adults Is Higher Than You Might ExpectOct.
 15, 2019

 Stroke is often considered a condition that almost exclusively strikes older people.
-And while people over 50 still comprise the vast majority of stroke patients, research findings published in 2016 in the Journal of the American Heart Association suggest a disturbing trend indicating an increase in stroke in younger age groups.
+And while people over 50 still comprise the vast majority of stroke patients, research findings suggest a disturbing trend indicating an increase in stroke in younger age groups.

 “When people think of stroke, they think of grandpa, who smokes and has hypertension,” says Dr. Ruby Parveen, neurologist at Houston Methodist.
 “And while he certainly carries a higher risk of stroke, it doesn’t mean that if you’re young and healthy you can’t be at risk of stroke, too.”

-Research indicates that 10% of all ischemic strokes (the most common type of stroke) now occur in adults younger than age 50.
-U.S. researchers attribute the apparent rise in strokes among younger adults to many of the same lifestyle risk factors commonly found in older patients:
+Research indicates that 10% to 15% of all ischemic strokes (the most common type of stroke) now occur in adults younger than age 50.
+The apparent rise in stroke among younger adults is attributed to many of the same lifestyle risk factors:

 - High blood pressure